About the project

 *How do we define invasive and harassment?
 Anything that is considered illegal under the Marine Mammal Protection Act; including but not limited to approaching beyond 50 yards, observing for over 30min, or circling the marine mammal(s).
 We will also leave if the pod is showing any signs of distress such as tail slapping or excessive aerials, or doing sensitive behaviours such as nursing.
 If they approach while we are underway (bow riding) we gradually decrease speed until we have stoped, and do not move the boat until they have left.
 (If we leave immediately after, we run the risk of them following, and hurting them as well as giving them positive exposure to humans.)

-We are an organisation dedicated to the understanding & conservation of wild dolphins in the Chesapeake Bay
+We are an organisation dedicated to the understanding & conservation of wild dolphins in Cornwall, England and the Chesapeake Bay

 Meet Our Team